 The Bone Cancer Research Trust is trying to find ways to make the time between the start of symptoms and getting the diagnosis much shorter.
 Our 2020 Patient Survey report is the most comprehensive analysis of presenting symptoms and routes to diagnosis for primary bone cancers & tumours in the UK to date.
 This is our evidence base on which we will focus our awareness objectives moving forward.

 The report focuses on two main areas - the time and routes to diagnosis and the range of presenting symptoms across all anatomical locations and forms of primary bone cancer & bone tumours.

 Our analysis found that patients wait, on average, more than 7 months and make 8 visits to the multiple healthcare professionals before receiving an accurate diagnosis.

 Going to a Bone Cancer Centre for more tests

-Once an abnormality is found in a bone that suggests the possibility of cancer, the patient will be referred to a Bone Cancer Centre.
+Once an abnormality is found in a bone that suggests the possibility of cancer, the patient will be referred to a bone sarcoma surgical centre.

-Bone Cancer Centres are specialist hospital centres.
-They have a group of healthcare specialists who are experts in the diagnosis and treatment of bone cancer.
+Bone cancer surgical centres are specialist hospitals.
+They have a group of healthcare specialists who are experts in the diagnosis and management of bone cancer.

-In England, there are currently five Bone Cancer Centres, which specialise in the diagnosis and treatment of primary bone cancers.
-These centres are at Birmingham, Newcastle, Oswestry, Oxford and Stanmore.
+In England, there are currently five bone sarcoma centres which specialise in the diagnosis and management of primary bone cancers.
+These centres are at Birmingham, Newcastle, Oswestry, Oxford, and Stanmore.